 _gitlab-pages-verification-code.www.imkerijsoest.nl you need to use

 _gitlab-pages-verification-code.www.
-After some trial and error I found out this works, Gitlab can take a couple days to perform this check so patience is required.
+After some trial and error I found out this works, Gitlab can take a couple of days to perform this check so patience is required.

 In TransIP it looks like this: